France

 Since 2012, PHENOME-EMPHASIS has built a highly skilled and renowned distributed infrastructure allowing the study of collections of plant genotypes under precisely measured climatic scenario (drought, CO₂, heat…) and crop management practices (low input, biotic interactions, mixed crops) supporting agriculture resilience to climate change and agroecology transitions.
 It includes development and access to controlled (greenhouses and growth chambers) and semi-controlled (rain-out shelter) platforms, field sites, and omics facilities, all equipped with advanced imaging tools.
 Managed by one or more of our partners (the National research institute for Agriculture, food and environment INRAE, together with the extension services for annual crops Arvalis, for nitrogenous crops Terres Inovia and the variety testing office GEVES), platforms, biochemical and digital services are accessible to both internal and external users.

 The challenges faced by agriculture (climate change, biodiversity losses, soil degradation etc…) are huge and urgent and no single country can pretend to provide solutions alone.
-Phenome-Emphasis therefore coordinates national and European projects supporting the development of joint services in Plant phenomics across Europe and serves as the French node of the European EMPHASIS infrastructures that supports and harmonizes activities of the different National nodes on plant phenomics in Europe, in particular those related to data management, sharing and use for modelling.
+Phenome-Emphasis therefore coordinates national and European projects supporting the development of joint services in plant phenomics across Europe and serves as the French Node of the European EMPHASIS infrastructures.
+In this role, we support and harmonize activities of the different National Nodes on plant phenomics in Europe, in particular those related to data management, sharing and use for modelling.

 PHENOME-EMPHASIS values conviviality to reinforce ties within the network and openness to all users and stakeholders.
 Events promoting expertise or internal meetings often combine scientific exchanges with local (agri)cultural experiences.
 The 2025 general meeting in Colmar, for example, included visits to the old town, cellars, and vineyards alongside working sessions.